bplmaps/toi-field-trips/content/locations/stockbridge.md

 # Becoming Rebel Allies

 As the colonies expanded and hostilities between colonial powers grew, numerous Indigenous Nations found themselves in the crosshairs.
-Explore the map below to see where some members of the“Stockbridge Indians” were residing prior to their adoption of christianity and the founding of Stockbridge as a mission town.
+Explore the map below to see where some members of the“Stockbridge Indians” were residing prior to their adoption of Christianity and the founding of Stockbridge as a mission town.

 <iframe src="https://garrettdashnelson.github.io/panel-truck-shell/#1627-Mahican" width="100%" height="500">
 </iframe>